-A survey of techniques of power diplomacy, international law, national structures and policies as they apply to contemporary international affairs, as well as the dynamics of world affairs as they are developing currently.
+Description: A survey of techniques of power diplomacy, international law, national structures and policies as they apply to contemporary international affairs, as well as the dynamics of world affairs as they are developing currently.
 This course consists of two parts.
-Part A will provide a framework of theories and concepts; Part B is a study of specific cases and problems international relations.
-(Fall/Even Years)
+Part A will provide a framework of theories and concepts; Part B is a study of specific cases and problems in international relations.

-PS390 Independent Study in Government
+PS390 Independent Study in 1-3 Instructor Government credits approval